ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;

-The final version of the file will look like the model below.
+The final version of the file will look like the model below:

 ```YML
 global: